ScotBren/cpp-docs/docs/mfc/reference/record-field-exchange-functions.md

  **Header:** afxdb.h

 ## <a name="rfx_date"></a>  RFX_Date
-Transfers `CTime` or TIMESTAMP_STRUCT data between the field data members of a `CRecordset` object and the columns of a record on the data source of ODBC type SQL_DATE, SQL_TIME, or SQL_TIMESTAMP.
+Transfers `CTime`, TIMESTAMP_STRUCT, or `COleDateTime` data between the field data members of a `CRecordset` object and the columns of a record on the data source of ODBC type SQL_TYPE_DATE, SQL_TYPE_TIME, or SQL_TYPE_TIMESTAMP.

 ### Syntax